-- current project with locally saved project. - current project with open project. - two teamwork project versions. - current project with teamwork project version. - local project and teamwork project version. - diagrams.
+- current project with locally saved project.

+- · current project with open project.

+- two server project versions.

+- current project with server project version.

+- local project and server project version.

+- · diagrams.

 Comparing Projects

 First of all you have to select the projects you want to compare.
 Differences of the compared projects will be displayed as two model trees.
 Differences are marked using colors and highlighting.